hemantksingh/messup-learn/cloud/aws/VPC Networking.md

 ### Elastic Network Interfaces

 * Elastic Network Interface (ENI)s are virtual network cards you can attach to your EC2 instances.
 They are used to enable network connectivity for your instances, and having more than one of them connected to your instance allows it to communicate on two different subnets.
-You’re already using them if you’re running on EC2—the default interface, `eth0`, is attached to an ENI that was created when you launched the instance, and is used to handle all traffic sent and received from the instance.
-You’re not limited to just one network interface though—attaching a secondary network interface allows you to **connect your EC2 instance to two networks at once**.
+You’re already using them if you’re running on EC2: the default interface, `eth0` or `ens5` depending on the AMI, is attached to an ENI that was created when you launched the instance, and is used to handle all traffic sent and received from the instance.
+You’re not limited to just one network interface though, attaching a secondary network interface allows you to **connect your EC2 instance to two networks at once**.
 A common use case for ENIs is the creation of management networks.
 This allows you to have public-facing applications like web servers in a public subnet but lock down SSH access down to a private subnet on a secondary network interface.

 ### AWS PrivateLink

 Opening services in a VPC to another VPC, sharing applications across VPCs within the AWS ecosystem be it within the same company or between companies and partners using AWS.
 In a multi tenant system if you have a VPC per customer then connecting 1000s of VPCs to your service VPC may not scale well.
 AWS PrivateLink allows you to expose a service VPC to tens, hundreds or thousands of customer VPCs.

 * Doesn't require VPC peering, no route tables, NAT gateways, internet gateways, or public IP addresses.
-* Requires a Network LB on the service VPC and an Elastic Network Interface on the customer VPC
+* Requires a load balancer on the service VPC, a Network Load Balancer or a Gateway Load Balancer, and an Elastic Network Interface on the customer VPC.
+Since December 2024 a PrivateLink Resource Gateway can share an individual resource such as an RDS instance without a load balancer
 * Can also provide [API Gateway private endpoints](https://aws.amazon.com/blogs/compute/introducing-amazon-api-gateway-private-endpoints/), securely exposing REST APIs only to the other services and resources inside your VPC, or those connected via Direct Connect to your own data centers.

 ## Connecting AWS to On-Premise Data Centres